AdmcCarthy/Stroop_Effect/README.rst

 The difference of the mean between the two samples is not 0, nor does 0 lie within the confidence intervals.

-The two tailed t-test suggests this is a very unlikely occurence with close to a probability of 0 of occuring.
+The two tailed t-test suggests this is a very unlikely occurence with a probability approaching 0.

 A Q-Q plot of the two variables gives an overview of how the two distributions are related.